 Disadvantages of DC Motors

-While DC motors offered excellent speed regulation, they also presented several significant disadvantages that limited their long-term viability in modern extruder applications.
+While DC motors had very good speed regulation, they also had several major disadvantages that made them unsuitable for long-term use in modern extruder applications.

-Because of these disadvantages, the industry began to seek alternative motor technologies that could provide the benefits of DC motors without their drawbacks.
+Due to these disadvantages, the industry started searching for other alternative motor technologies that would provide all the merits of DC motors without their disadvantages.

 Shift to AC Motors

-The search for better solutions led to the adoption of AC (Alternating Current) motors, which are more compatible with standard power grids and offer improved reliability and lower maintenance requirements.
-Among the various types of AC motors, AC permanent magnet synchronous motors have gained significant traction.
+The search for better solutions led to the adoption of AC motors that are more compatible with standard power grids and, at the same time, promise improved reliability and lower maintenance requirements.
+Among the types of AC motors, a lot of interest has been centered around AC permanent magnet synchronous motors.

 Advantages of AC Permanent Magnet Synchronous Motors